-To add subtitles to a YouTube video, log in to YouTube Studio.
+To add some subtitles to a YouTube video, log in to YouTube Studio‘s simple interface.
 Then click Subtitles in the left panel.

-Locate and click the video that you want to add subtitles.
+Locate and click the video that you want to add subtitles to.
 On the next screen, select the language and click Confirm.

 Then click Add to upload the SRT file you downloaded from Piktostory.
 And you’re done!

-Use Piktochart Video to convert your video into text automatically
+Use Piktochart Video to convert video to text automatically

 Turning your videos into text can be complicated if you approach it manually.

-With the right tool and steps at your disposal, you can quickly increase the view count, boost engagement, and improve the SEO of your videos.
+With the right text audio to text tool and steps at your disposal, you can quickly increase the view count, boost engagement, and improve the SEO of your videos.

-With its fast and simple video transcription and editing abilities, Piktochart Video makes video transcription a no-brainer.
+With its fast and simple video to text converter and editing abilities, Piktochart Video makes video transcription a no-brainer.
 Get Piktochart Video for free.